Modern slavery statement for the year ending 31 March 2027

 Shelter employees and volunteers have access to the following policies:

-• recruitment
+recruitment

-• safeguarding
+safeguarding

-• whistleblowing
+whistleblowing

-• procurement policy and code of conduct
+procurement policy and supplier code of conduct

-Through these policies and the measures below, we prevent modern slavery
+Through these policies and the measures below, we prevent modern slavery from occurring at Shelter or in our supply chains:

-• employees and volunteers are inducted into our safeguarding policies (for both Shelter and Shelter Scotland) which are reviewed annually at a minimum
+employees and volunteers are inducted into our safeguarding policies (for both Shelter and Shelter Scotland) which are reviewed annually at a minimum

-• we ensure employees and volunteers are trained in safeguarding, which includes being aware of what modern slavery is and how it can happen.
-Employees and volunteers are required to complete mandatory safeguarding eLearning as part of their induction, this training is refreshed at a minimum of every three years.
+we ensure employees and volunteers are trained in safeguarding, which includes being aware of what modern slavery is and how it can happen.
+Employees and volunteers are required to complete mandatory safeguarding eLearning as part of their induction; this training is refreshed at a minimum of every three years.
 In addition to this, Shelter Services and Shelter Scotland Services employees attend a mandatory safeguarding webinar

-• Shelter has a dedicated safeguarding inbox managed by the Safeguarding Manager; employees can use this inbox to ask for advice on safeguarding matters.
+Shelter has a dedicated safeguarding inbox managed by the Safeguarding Manager; employees can use this inbox to ask for advice on safeguarding matters.
 Complex safeguarding concerns can also be discussed during quarterly operational and strategic meetings.
 The Safeguarding Manager compiles an annual register of all safeguarding cases, including any incidents of modern slavery which are reviewed by the Safeguarding Panel and presented to the Board of Trustees

-• an appropriate procurement process is in place to satisfy ourselves that all suppliers meet our policies and procedures, and contractual clauses are in place that reflect modern slavery
+an appropriate procurement process is in place to satisfy ourselves that all suppliers meet our policies and procedures, and contractual clauses are in place that reflect modern slavery

 Future activities

-In response to the introduction of the Modern Slavery Act 2015, Shelter has reviewed its internal policies and procedures, and intends to maintain and introduce the following initiatives during the financial year 1 April 2024 to 31 March 2025:
+In response to the introduction of the Modern Slavery Act 2015, Shelter has reviewed its internal policies and procedures, and intends to maintain and introduce the following initiatives during the financial year 1 April 2026 to 31 March 2027:

 - participating in initiatives at a local level to help identify and take action to prevent modern slavery and human trafficking